 As an example of where this is useful, you might want to have a master informational page that also includes segments from individual update posts.
 You could just copy and paste, but if you want to edit those updates, that creates two places you have to update.
 It would be much more useful to have those updates pulled in automatically.

-If you’re using WordPress, the RPS Include Content does just that.
+If you’re using WordPress, the RPS Include Content plugin does just that.
 And it works very well–I’ve been using it since it was released.
 And the developers are very responsive, which is always a great sign.

 You can pull in the entire content of a WordPress post (without the header and side widgets), with or without the post title.
 You can specify the length of the included content in numbers of words.
 You can tell it whether or not to run shortcodes in the included content.
 And it does a lot more.